Wilhelm Gustloff: Greatest Maritime Disaster

 Aboard the ship conditions were uncomfortable.
 The passageways were jammed, the cabins full, every nook and cranny crammed with people and in many parts of the ship it was standing room only.

-The order had earlier been given for people to keep their lifejackets on at all times but so uncomfortable were they to wear that this was largely ignored.
+The order had earlier been given for people to always keep their lifejackets on but so uncomfortable were they to wear that this was largely ignored.
 In the meantime, the crew were mostly preoccupied with keeping the ship free of ice.

 So as to maintain a level of calm on board Captain Petersen ordered that cheerful music be piped throughout the ship, though the music ceased and everyone stopped what they were doing to listen to a speech given by Adolf Hitler on the anniversary of his coming to power and the ship was for a time plunged into a somewhat eerie silence except for the sound of the Fuhrer’s voice that is.